openjax/openjax/README.md

 **Simple, high-performance, Java API eXtensions**

-FastJAX is a colleciton of modules that supplement Java's standard APIs.
+FastJAX is a collection of modules that supplement Java's standard APIs.

 ## Simple